MarisaNicoleSloan/career-portfolio/saved-centers/README.md

 <b>Collaborators</b>: Product Designer, Product Manager, B2B Sales Director

 ## Project Background
-A clear gap existed in the patient journey for a healthcare platform's appointment service: enabling both patients and referring providers to easily save, manage, and share lists of treatment centers.
-Providers were unable to save their favorite centers for future reference or share them efficiently, hindering their ability to make recommendations.
+Led the architecture and implementation of a high-performance bookmarking system for a healthcare platform serving 100,000+ monthly active users.
+The system enabled healthcare providers to efficiently manage and share treatment center information while ensuring HIPAA compliance and scalability.

 ## Tech Stack
-- **Frontend**: React.js, Redux, Tailwind CSS
+- **Frontend**: React.js, TypeScript, Redux, Tailwind CSS
 - **Backend**: Node.js, Express.js, PostgreSQL (for querying center data)
 - **Local Storage (Browser Storage)**: For session-based saving of favorites (no login required)
-- **Analytics & Tracking**: Segment for event tracking
+- **Analytics & Tracking**: Segment, Amplitude
-- **Testing**: Jest, Cypress, and LambdaTest for functional, cross-browser, and UI testing
+- **Testing and Monitoring**: Jest, Cypress, and LambdaTest for functional, cross-browser, and UI testing, Sentry

 ## Business Challenge

-The system lacked functionality for saving and sharing centers, leading to inefficiencies for referring providers.
-Internal research and provider interviews revealed that over 80% of providers manually tracked options using spreadsheets or printed notes.
-Key pain points included:
+Our healthcare platform faced significant challenges with provider engagement and efficiency:

-- No way to save centers for later reference
+- Providers spent 30+ minutes per day manually tracking treatment centers
-- Time-consuming process of bookmarking or copying URLs
+- No system for efficiently sharing center recommendations
-- No simple method to share multiple centers at once
+- Performance issues affecting user satisfaction

-This validated the business value of implementing a native Favorites feature.
+- Growing concerns about data security and HIPAA compliance

 ## Solution
 To address these challenges, the product and engineering teams proposed a feature allowing providers to do the following: